Liaoshen campaign: Jinzhou

 Jinzhou was a "key point" in the Liaoxi Corridor, the principal land passage from Manchuria to North China Plain.
-On 12 September 1948, the Northeast Field Army headed south and launched a series of attacks along the Beining Railway.
+On 12 September 1948, the Northeast Field Army headed south and launched a series of attacks along the Beijing Railway.
 Between 12 September to 28 September, the Communist forces maneuvered to cut off Nationalist supply line from Qinhuangdao to Jinzhou.
 By 28 September, they had captured Suizhong, Changli, Tashan and Yixian, controlling the area between Jinzhou and Qinhuangdao, effectively isolating Jinzhou.

 Chiang Kai-shek arrived in Beiping on 30 September and held a military conference with Fu Zuoyi.
 The Nationalists assembled the 39th, 62nd and 92nd Army led by Hou Jingru to reinforce Jinzhou as part of the "East-Advancing Army Corps", with the objective to fortify Nationalist positions in Huludao.
 On 2 October, Chiang flew to Shenyang to discuss the formation of the "West-Advancing Army Corps" with Wei Lihuang, and ordered Liao Yaoxiang to reinforce Jinzhou with the 9th Army from the west to break the encirclement attempt of Jinzhou by the CCP.
 With the new developments in Nationalist strategies, Lin Biao was initially hesitant to continue with Communist offensive against Jinzhou, but he was convinced to carry on with the assault by Mao Zedong.

 By 8 October, the Northeast Field Army have amassed 250,000 troops and completed the encirclement of Jinzhou.
 Between 10 and 15 October, the Nationalist reinforcements for Jinzhou from both the west and the east were closing in on the Communists, but they were decisively stopped in Tashan.
 The final assault on Jinzhou began on 14 October.
 The city was captured in the next evening, along with the Nationalist commander Fan Hanjie and 80,000 Nationalist troops.